blacklanternsecurity/bbot/README.md

 ~~~

 # Output
-BBOT can output to TXT, JSON, CSV, Neo4j, and more with `--output-module`.
-You can output to multiple formats simultaneously.
+By default, BBOT saves its output in TXT, JSON, and CSV formats.
+To enable more output modules, you can use `--output-module`.
 ~~~bash
 # tee to a file
 bbot -f subdomain-enum -t evilcorp.com | tee evilcorp.txt